Akhavana/akhavana.github.io/_pages/about.md

 Another passion of mine is STEM outreach.
 I actively work with K–12 students, helping them learn about science through projects and hands-on experiments.
 I really enjoy supporting youth as they discover their interests in STEM.
 I also mentor new college students, helping them navigate resources, providing guidance, and ways to build skills.

-In my free time I enjoy hicking, exploring new places, reading, and journaling.
+In my free time I enjoy hiking, exploring new places, reading, and journaling.